rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

    Methods - synchronized
    Locks - normal objects used as locks, and lock classes like ReadWriteLock.
    Threads - When a new thread is started, it is guaranteed to see all values written before thread started.

+Wrapper class pool: -
+   Boolean
+   Byte
+   Character from \u0000 to \u007f (7f is 127 in decimal)
+   Short and Integer from –128 to 127

+Singleton options: -
+   Using: static final variable (init guarantee)
+   Using: Lazy loading (double checked)
+   Using: Enums (by default lazy, and init guarantee)

+Override method rules: -
+   Same method name and parameter types
+   Same or a subset of super methods' checked exceptions Any number of runtime exceptions
+   Same or covariant return type

+Covariant variables: -
+   Variable types which are compatible.
+   Eg: an int is covariant of long
+   Eg: an Lion class is covariant of Animal class (only if Lion extends Animal) Can be used in parameters, return types or assignments

+Varargs, boxing, widening: -
+   Primitive Widening > Boxing > Varargs.
+Example.
+   Widening then Boxing not allowed.
+   Boxing then Widening allowed.
+   Widening between wrapper classes not allowed (eg: Long n = new Integer(10); not allowed)

+Inner classes: -
+Personally I find this part of Java to be super annoying, unnecessary and hardly ever used in real-life (especially after Java 8).
+Also, this topic does not come up a lot in interviews, so just skimp through.
+   Inner class: Can access enclosing class's variables (even private ones) Method local inner class: Same as above.
+Plus, it can access final variables in encapsulating method.
+   Anonymous inner class: Just no name, otherwise same as above.
+   Static inner class: No special relationship with outer class.

+Reference types: -
+   Weak reference - Eligible for GC if object not referenced by any other variables.
+Good for caches.
+Are enqueued in ReferenceQueue just before GC (object can be resurrected in finalize).
+Returns null once object is eligible for GC, even if object is resurrected, the weak-reference still is dead, and will return null.
+   Soft reference - Same as above, but its GC’ed only when memory is low.
+Excellent for caches.
+   Phantom reference - Even after GC, it references the object, until the memory is reclaimed.
+Enqueued in ReferenceQueue after complete reclamation.
+Always returns null, so that you cannot resurrect it.
+Can be helpful to check when memory is reclaimed so that you can load next large object.
+   WeakHashMap - Weak keys.
+Removes entry once key is GC’ed.